nhorro/videoanalytics/README.md

 # videoanalytics

 Python library for prototyping of video analytic applications.
-Relies on OpenCV, Keras, and other standard AI python packages.
+Relies on OpenCV, Keras, and other standard computer vision and machine learning python packages.

 References:
 - Code for YOLOv4 and DeepSORT was adapted from [yolov4-deepsort](https://github.com/theAIGuysCode/yolov4-deepsort).

 ## Instructions for developers

-Import conda environment:
+Import conda environment (GPU):

 ~~~bash
 conda env create -f videoanalytics-gpu.yml